 - In order to qualify for this prestigious award, a series of stringent environmental, educational, safety-related and access-related criteria must be met and maintained.
 At beaches, the bathing water must comply with the excellent standard in accordance with the 2006 EU Bathing Water Directive.

 - Blue Flag began in Ireland in 1988 with 19 beaches and 2 marinas being warded.
-Since then the Blue Flag Programme has grown from strength to strength with 81 beachs and 7 marinas being awarded in 2017.
+Since then the Blue Flag Programme has grown from strength to strength with 83 beaches and 7 marinas being awarded in 2018.

-- Each year Blue Flag is awarded to over 4000 beaches and marinas in 49 countries globally.
-The awarded beaches , marinas and boats for Ireland for 2018 will be announced at the end of May.
+- Each year Blue Flag is awarded to over 4500 beaches, marinas and sustainable boating tourism operators in 49 countries globally.
+The awarded sites for Ireland for 2019 will be announced at the end of May.